shamal112mn/ansible-spacewalk/README.md

-      Hardware and OS Requirements
+      Hardware and OS Requirements centOS7

+1. 2 CPU , 4GB RAM minimum, 50GB disk minimum recommended

-1. Outbound open ports 80, 443
+2. Outbound open ports 80, 443

-2. Inbound open ports 80, 443, 5222 (only if you want to push actions to client machines) and 5269 (only for push actions to a Spacewalk Proxy), 69 udp if you want to use tftp
+3. Inbound open ports 80, 443, 5222 (only if you want to push actions to client machines) and 5269 (only for push actions to a Spacewalk Proxy), 69 udp if you want to use tftp

-3. Storage for the database: 250 KiB per client system + 500 KiB per channel + 230 KiB per package in a channel (i.e., 1.1GiB for a channel with 5000 packages)
+4. Storage for the database: 250 KiB per client system + 500 KiB per channel + 230 KiB per package in a channel (i.e., 1.1GiB for a channel with 5000 packages)

-4. Storage for packages (default /var/satellite): Depends on what you’re storing; Red Hat recommend 6GB per channel for their channels
+5. Storage for packages (default /var/satellite): Depends on what you’re storing; Red Hat recommend 6GB per channel for their channels

-5. 2 CPU , 4GB RAM minimum, 50GB disk minimum recommended
+ Run ansible scripts on Linux centOS7:

+  1. create <hosts> file with below content:

+      >> Inventory/hosts

+            [spacewalk-server]

+      spacewalk-server ansible_ssh_host=XXX.XXX.XXX.XXX ansible_user=centos

+            [spacewalk-clients]

+      spacewalk-clientX ansible_ssh_host=XXX.XXX.XXX.XXX ansible_user=centos
+      spacewalk-clientX ansible_ssh_host=XXX.XXX.XXX.XXX ansible_user=centos

+  2. Local command on server side:

+      spacewalk-service status
+      spacewalk-service stop
+      spacewalk-service start
+      spacewalk-service restart

+      For more options:
+      spacewalk-service --help